rukshan-rodrigo/WS-Bootstrap/README.md

 `npm install`

-'grunt init' to get setup, and then
+'grunt init` to get setup, and then

 `grunt` to compile scss & js, and watch with [livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en).